Dillon, South Carolina: Government

 Dillon's government is a city manager-council type.

-The current mayor is Corey Jackson.

 Wellness center

 The city of Dillon offers a public wellness center, located at 1647 Commerce Drive.
 The $4.1 million facility was built in 2008.
 It is a 40000 sqft building that offers exercise equipment, a sauna, gymnasium, walking track, and meeting rooms.
 It also offers rooms for rental.
-The exercise facilities can be used for a fee of $5, or memberships are available at monthly rates.
+The exercise facilities can be used for a fee of $10, or memberships are available at monthly rates.

 Education

 Public education in Dillon is administered by Dillon District Four Schools.
 The district operates East Elementary, South Elementary, Stewart Heights Elementary, Lake View Elementary, Gordon Elementary, Dillon Middle School, Dillon High School and Lake View High School.

 Dillon Christian School is a private institution.

 Northeastern Technical College offers secondary education.

 Dillon has a public library, a branch of the Dillon County Library.

 Transportation

 Highways

 Downtown Dillon is the intersection of US 301, US 501, SC 9, SC 34 and SC 57.
 I-95 has two exits to Dillon, and it is planned that I-73 will serve Dillon as part of a future southward expansion.
+In August 2023, Dillon got a 40 stall Version 3 Tesla Supercharger station, the largest in the southeastern United States.